-- (9) December 16, 2013, Staff filed On its review and recommendations of the Company's AEPS report.
-Staff finds that Dominion accurately calculated its baseline and compliance obligations for 2012.
-Further, Staff reviewed the Company's reserve subaccount data with the PJM EIS Generation Attribute Tracking System (GATS) and concluded that Dominion has satisfied its compliance obligations for 2012.
-Staff also confirmed that the RECs and SRECs originated from generating facilities certified by the Commission and were associated with electricity generated during the applicable timeframe.
-Therefore, Staff recommends that Dominion be found to be in compliance with its 2012 renewable energy compliance obligations.
-Finally, Staff recommends that, for future compliance years in which the Company utilizes GATS to demonstrate its Ohio compliance efforts, Dominion initiate the transfer of the appropriate RECs and SRECs to its GATS reserve subaccount between March 1 and April 15 so as to precede the filing of its annual AEPS report with the Commission. - (10) Upon review of the Company's AEPS report, as well as Staff's findings and recommendations, the Commission finds that Dominion is in compliance with its 2012 AEPS obligations.
-Accordingly, the Company's AEPS report for 2012 should be accepted as filed.
-The Commission also directs that, for future compliance years, Dominion initiate the transfer of the appropriate RECs and SRECs to its GATS reserve subaccount between March 1 and April 15, consistent with Staff's recommendations.
+- (9) 2013, Staff filed its review On December 16, recommendations of the Company's AEPS report.
+Staff finds that DPLER was required to comply with the renewable benchmarks for 2012, as it had retail electric sales in Ohio, and properly calculated its baseline using an average of its Ohio retail sales for the years 2009 through 2011.
+Further, Staff reviewed the Company's reserve subaccount data with the PJM EIS Generation Attribute Tracking System (GATS) and concluded that DPLER has satisfied its compliance obligations Staff also confirmed that the RECs and SRECs for 2012. originated from generating facilities certified by Commission and were associated with electricity generated during the applicable timeframe.
+Therefore, Staff recommends that DPLER be found to be in compliance with its 2012 renewable energy compliance obligations.
+Finally, Staff recommends that, for future compliance years in which the Company utilizes GATS to demonstrate its Ohio compliance efforts, DPLER initiate the transfer of the appropriate RECs and SRECs to its GATS reserve subaccount between March 1 and April 15 so as to precede the filing of its annual AEPS report with the Commission. - (10) Upon review of the Company's AEPS report, as well as Staff's findings and recommendations, the Commission finds that the Company's AEPS report for 2012 should be accepted as filed.
+The Commission also directs that, for future compliance years, DPLER initiate the transfer of the appropriate RECs and SRECs to its GATS reserve subaccount between March 1 and April 15, consistent with Staff's recommendations.